 Bernhard Schad: There are various cathodic dip coating methods available on the market today to provide anti-corrosion protection for vintage car bodies, but they have drawbacks.
-In these approaches, the car bodies, stripped to bare metal, are usually dipped in the cathodic dip coating basins without turning them.
+In these approaches, the car bodies, stripped to bare metal, are usually dipped in the cathodic dip coating basins without being rotated.
 To let air escape, holes are drilled in the car body.
 But since car bodies have endlessly branching expanses of cavities and curves, it is still impossible to ensure consistent coating of all areas.
 Numerous points remain that are vulnerable to corrosion, some of which are only revealed after many years.

 We solved this problem by developing a device that rotates the vintage car bodies in the dip coating basins in an automated process.
 We hold a patent for this specialised machinery.
 The idea comes from the manufacturing of new cars.
 We spent more than a decade experimenting with the idea until we had optimised this approach for vintage cars.
 Our earliest attempts just looked like a pivoting rack holding the car body, but it evolved into a very complex and extensive project.

 Given the nature of the cathodic dip coating process, the rotating device must meet various requirements.
 It must have its own motor, which requires its own power source.
 Everything has to be insulated against the voltage applied in the dip coating basins.
 The entire motor unit has to be removable to allow the device, and the car body it holds, to subsequently move through the curing oven at 200 degrees Celsius.
 And all that needs to happen within a short amount of time in order to avoid interrupting the work process in the cathodic dip coating facility for too long.